Winter running gear: everything you need to know

 Headlamp

 The chances are you will need to run in the dark at some point in the winter.
 Most people slot in a run before or after work hours and this means a dark morning or evening run.
-A headlamp is an essential item of winter running gear so that you can properly see where you are going and so that other people will see you coming (see our guide to the best headlamps for some good options).
+A headlamp is essential so that you can properly see where you are going and so that other people will see you coming.
+It also provides a safety net for if you get caught out after dark.

 Food and water

 Running food and water are important all year round.
 Winter is no different so make sure you have enough with you for the length of the run.
-It could be a good idea to use an insulated bottle or sleeve for a hydration bladder to prevent the water freezing in low temperatures.
+It's a good idea to use an insulated bottle or sleeve for a hydration bladder to prevent the water freezing in low temperatures.
+Another good tip is to start with warm water, so it'll take longer for it to freeze.

 A flask of hot drink is also recommended if you are going to be trail running in the hills for a half or full day.